howtographql/howtographql/content/backend/graphql-ruby/4-authentication.md

 <Instruction>

 Your server can now detect the user that triggered each GraphQL request.
 This could be useful in many situations.
-For example, the authenticated user should be exactly the one that posted a link being created with the `createLink` mutation.
+For example, the authenticated user should be the exact same user that's posting a link being created with the `createLink` mutation.
 You can now store this information for each link.

 First run the following script: